Essential closed surfaces and finite coverings of negatively curved cusped 3-manifolds: Introduction

-Our goal in this work is to find incompressible surfaces in 3-manifolds which admit an ideal triangulation that is, a triangulation by topological ideal tetrahedra.
-This will be done using in an essential way the geometry of negatively curved, ideal structures.
-Let us remind here that Thurston, who had constructed a hyperbolic structure in the figure-8 knot complement $M_{8}$ by considering a triangulation by regular ideal hyperbolic tetrahedra on it, he also proved in Theorem 4.11 of his notes \cite{Thurston's Notes} that all incompressible surfaces in $M_{8}$ are linking surfaces.
-Therefore, in order to find incompressible surfaces which are not linking surfaces in a cusped 3-manifold, or more generally, in a closed 3-manifold $M$ with infinite fundamental group, we are obliged to pass to a finite covering of $M.$ This is the famous virtual Haken conjecture which is attributed to Waldhausen \cite{Wald} and which is proven by I. Agol \cite{Agol} based on significant works of many mathematicians.
-Hence, our theorem below confirms this conjecture for a special class of 3-manifolds and the given proof is direct and rather elementary.
+Considering 3-manifolds $M$ which admit an ideal triangulation, that is, a triangulation by topological ideal tetrahedra, our goal is to find in $M$ essential closed surfaces, i.e. orientable incompressible surfaces which are not parallel to a linking surface of $M.$ This will be done using in an essential way the geometry of negatively curved, ideal structures.
+Let us recall here that Thurston, who had constructed a hyperbolic structure on the figure-8 knot complement $M_{8}$ by considering a triangulation by regular ideal hyperbolic tetrahedra on it, had also proved in Theorem 4.11 of his notes \cite{Thurston's Notes} that all incompressible surfaces on $M_{8}$ are linking surfaces.
+Therefore, in order to find essential closed surfaces in a cusped 3-manifold, or more generally, in a closed 3-manifold $M$ with infinite fundamental group, we are obliged to pass to a finite covering of $M.$

+Recall also that if $M$ is a compact, connected irreducible 3-manifold with non-empty incompressible boundary and if $M$ is not covered by a product $F\times I,$ where $F$ is a closed orientable surface, then there exists a finite covering of $M$ containing an essential closed surface i.e. a closed, incompressible non-boundary parallel surface \cite{CLR}.
+This result, as well as our main theorem in the present work, can be considered as seminal results of the famous virtual Haken conjecture which is attributed to Waldhausen \cite{Wald} and which was proven by I. Agol \cite{Agol} using significant works of many mathematicians.
+Corollary 1.1 of \cite{CLR} is a more general result than Theorem \ref{main} below.
+However, the proofs of \cite{CLR} are based on Thurston's hyperbolization theorem while the proof of our result is direct, constructive and rather elementary.

-If $M$ is triangulated by finitely many topological ideal tetrahedra then any finite covering space $\widetilde{M}$ of $M$ is naturally equipped with such an ideal triangulation.
-Hence the normal surfaces in $M$ or in $\widetilde{M}$ considered below are referred to these ideal triangulations.
+Now, we assume that $M$ is triangulated by finitely many topological ideal tetrahedra and obviously any finite covering space $\widetilde{M}$ of $M$ is naturally equipped with such an ideal triangulation.
+Hence the normal surfaces in $M$ or in $\widetilde{M}$ considered below refer to these ideal triangulations.

-The main theorem of this paper is the following:
+The main theorem of this paper is the following.

-\begin{theorem} Let $M$ be an orientable 3-manifold triangulated by finitely many topological ideal tetrahedra, with $\partial M=\varnothing.$ If $M$ admits a regular, negatively curved, ideal structure\textit{, }there exists a finite covering space $\widetilde{M}$ of $M$ containing a normal surface $S$ which is not isotopic to a linking surface.
-Furthermore $S$ is an incompressible surface of $\widetilde{M}.$ \end{theorem}
+\begin{theorem} Let $M$ be an orientable 3-manifold triangulated by finitely many topological ideal tetrahedra.
+If $M$ admits a regular, negatively curved, ideal structure\textit{, then }there exists a finite covering space $\widetilde{M}$ of $M$ containing an essential closed surface. \end{theorem}